-As founders of Beauty Redefined who just graduated with our PhDs, Lexie and I spend a lot of time writing and researching about the ways media objectifies females and asks us to view ourselves (to self-objectify) ourselves.
+We spend a lot of time writing and researching about the ways media objectifies females and asks us to view ourselves (to self-objectify) ourselves.
 We are told we are parts to be ogled by those around us, perfected and shaped by surgeons, judged by each other, and constantly in need of repair with the help of makeup, waxing, tanning, bleaching, plucking and posing — and now cereal.
-Watch a Blockbuster movie and see how the camera tilts up and down the females’ bodies, zooming in on their parts.
-Drive past billboards that cut the heads off of women and invite them to give themselves the gift of implants or liposuction this year — “Do it for YOU!”
-In a media world more powerful than ever before, girls today grow up viewing themselves as parts to be looked at and we spend our lives perfecting those parts and feeling inadequate when those parts aren’t yet perfect.
 Because of that, our health goals often reflect our self-objectifying views that often don’t get us to real health and happiness and don’t last too long (ex: “Fit into my jeans from 2003″ or “Lose 20 lbs.”).
 They actually hurt our health and happiness.
 Have you ever reached one of those goals and then realized you still weren’t happy with where you were?
-It’s because the ideals we see in media and set for ourselves are designed to be unattainable — we’ll work forever trying to reach them but they’re forever out of reach so we’ll spend all our money, time and energy working toward them!
+It’s because the ideals we see in media and set for ourselves are designed to be unattainable — we’ll work forever trying to reach them, but they’re forever out of reach, so we’ll spend all our money, time and energy working toward them!

 We challenge you to join Lexie and I in pledging to fight toward reaching goals that have little to do with the way we look and everything to do with what we can accomplish.
 We urge you to pledge resolutions that reflect how valuable, capable and powerful you are.
-We beg you to join us at the battlefront and link arms with females around the world to end body hatred and begin a life of loving yourself that will be reflected in your healthy choices and happy smiles.
-Here are 15 empowering, achievable goals, and we’d LOVE for you to renew your efforts this year or make a fresh start with these resolutions as your guide!
-We, in turn, promise to do our best to support you, encourage you and cheer you on as we all usher in the Body Hate Apocalypse together.
-Are you ready to end this body hating epidemic?!
+Here are 14 empowering, achievable goals for 2014, and we’d LOVE for you to renew your efforts this year or make a fresh start with these resolutions as your guide!

 Set a true fitness goal: If you’ve held yourself back from running, biking, swimming, etc., because you felt self-conscious about what to wear, how red your face gets from the workout, sweating in public, (the list goes on), it’s time to set a goal and fight to achieve it!
 Make this goal about your abilities and you’ll be much less inclined to care about what you look like doing it.
 Run a certain distance without stopping.
 Swim 10 laps faster than ever before.
 Do a certain number of crunches, push-ups, pull-ups, new dance moves – any fitness achievement measured in actions and not numbers on a scale, measuring tape or clothing tag.
 Lexie started running and broke free from self-objectification in a cool way.